e-Commerce Dictionary. Nuts and Bolts of Digital Business

 Search engine optimization is a methodology of strategies, techniques and tactics used to increase the amount of visitors to a website by obtaining a high-ranking placement in the search results page of a search engine including Google, Bing, Yahoo and other search engines.
 Effective SEO involves more than just keywords; it also includes technical aspects like site structure and URL optimization.

 SEO helps to ensure that a site is accessible to a search engine and improves the chances that the site will be found by the search engine.
 It's crucial to manage redirects after migration to preserve SEO.
+Additionally, for a comprehensive strategy, review our post-migration tips.

 XML